 Now that you know mold is a serious problem, how can you detect it?
 What are the signs that mold has already started growing?

-Some of the most obvious places to spot mold is under sinks, bathtubs and around water heaters.
+Some of the most obvious places to spot mold are under sinks, bathtubs, and around water heaters.
 You should check all of the plumbing in your home for leaks.
 It’s a good idea to turn on the water and let it run so you can inspect the pipes and the area around them closely for wet spots to know whether or not they are the source of your problem.

 If you find water stains or discoloration then you more than likely have mold.
 Areas with mold will give off a musty scent, especially near sources of water that are leaking but it can come and go.